The influence of Ancient Egypt on British culture has been long-lasting and widespread.

 In the 18th century, European travellers to Egypt began to bring back accounts of ancient remains.
 ‘Egyptomania’ subsequently became the height of fashion in Regency England and Napoleonic France, and its influence on architecture continued long after.

-Here are some places you can spot Egyptian-style architecture across the country.
+Here are some key places you can see Egyptian-style architecture in England.

 The Carlton, built as a cinema, opened in 1930 and was designed by architect George Coles.

 The columns are characteristic of architecture from Amarna, an archaeological site of the capital city built under the pharaoh Akhenaten.
 The site was excavated during the 1920s and 1930s and inspired many architects.

 Later used as a Mecca Bingo, the exterior of the building is London’s only Egyptian-style cinema to survive.